bedops/bedops/docs/content/revision-history.rst

   * Errors are no longer reported when error checking is enabled and running in non-fast mode, when a fully-nested element is detected.
 This follows up on `issue 199 <https://github.com/bedops/bedops/issues/199>`_.

+* :ref:`starch <starch>`

+  * Previously, a chromosome record in a Starch archive would result in corrupted metadata, if the chromosome is larger than :code:`UINT32_MAX` bytes (~4.3GB) in size when compressed.
+This limitation is now removed, and a single chromosome (when compressed in a Starch archive) can be up to :code:`UINT64_MAX` bytes in size.

 =================
 Previous versions
 =================